-One of the main healthful ingredients in turmeric is curcumin (a curcuminoid), which as I said, gives turmeric its yellow color.
+One of the main healthy molecule in turmeric is curcumin (a curcuminoid), which gives turmeric its yellow color.

 Western scientists first isolated the curcumin molecule in 1815, obtained its crystalline form in 1870, and determined its overall structure in 1910.

 - Helping you maintain your healthy digestive system*

 - Supporting your healthy bones, joints, and overall skeletal system*